Skip to main content

 Dedicated instances

-Batch jobs run on dedicated machines with more resources and no time limits.
+Dedicated instances run on machines with more resources and no time limits.
 Use them when your UDF needs more than realtime can offer.

 When to use